ricky42613/external-sort-by-golan/README.md

 # rsort
-use golan to develope simple rsort
+use golan to develope simple external sort